Bachelor's Course Piano

 The candidate is free to choose the first piece.

 Duration of prepared programme: at least 30 minutes

-In the second round, we will also examine the compulsory subject (music theory and ear training) and your language skills.
+In the second round, we will also examine the compulsory subject (Music theory) and your language skills.

 A fee of 50 Euro is charged for processing your application for admission.
 Please transfer this amount when you submit your application.